 Please take a look at the video below made with a selection of children from our Partnership of schools explaining our Reading Mission or click on the image below to view the booklet.

 Early Years and Key Stage One

-We operate a reading scheme which progresses children through reading bands, and we are very quick to identify children who are not progressing as expected through the reading bands.
-We remain faithful to our phonics-first approach in any catch-up reading which your child may be involved in, and we always welcome your support in reading to and with your child and ask you to find the time to do this every day.
+We operate a reading scheme which progresses children through coloured reading bands, and we act swiftly to identify children who are not progressing as expected through the reading bands.
+We remain faithful to our phonics-first approach in any ‘catch-up’ reading which your child may be involved in, and we always welcome your support in reading to and with your child and ask that you try to find the time to do this every day.

-Key Stage Two
+Key Stage 2

 Throughout Key Stage Two, we continue to teach phonics daily with an enhanced focus on the development of a wider vocabulary and the ability to decode longer and more complex words.
 These lessons continue to be 30 minutes in length.

 We follow the ‘whole class reading’ model, choosing novels which introduce pupils to a wide range of authors and different genres and reading at length.
 There is an increasing focus on the young reader’s ability to interpret what is happening in the text through high-quality follow-on tasks and discussion with their peers, with pupils developing the ability to express their opinions and find evidence for their viewpoint in the text.
 Both fiction and non-fiction texts are a focus for study.

 In addition, pupils who still require additional support in their reading will benefit from an additional small group guided reading lesson, led by an adult, each day.
 The focus of these sessions will be to continue to rehearse reading out loud with increasing pace and fluency.